ioan2/gpuinfo/README.md

 for help on any option

 ## Install

     cd build
     make install

 By default, the tools will be installed in `/usr/local/bin`.
 To have them installed in a different location, uncomment modify the line `set(CMAKE_INSTALL_PREFIX ../testinstall)` in [CMakeLists.txt](CMakeLists.txt)

+## Create .deb package

+    cd build
+    make package

+This produces a .deb package for a Debian/Ubuntu distribution.